Menopause is a time of natural changes in a woman’s body. What causes these hormonal, physical, and emotional changes? Your ovaries.

 If your doctor suspects that your recent insomnia is the result of a medication or a side effect of medication interactions, they will work with you to find better medication options that don’t affect your sleep.

-Many people will experience bouts of insomnia from time to time, but menopause-related insomnia can stretch on for weeks and months if not properly treated.
-If you’re experiencing insomnia, you should meet with your doctor to discuss your options.
+Many people will experience bouts of insomnia from time to time, but menopause-related insomnia can last for weeks and months if not properly treated.
+If you’re experiencing insomnia, you talk with your doctor to discuss your options.

 - Taking frequent naps.
 Sure, you can’t exactly pop your head on your desk at work, but who’s to stop you from a power nap during your lunch hour?
 Nap on the weekends and any time you feel tired.
 If you’re sleepy and think you can get some shut-eye, take advantage of that.